 Frequently Asked Questions (FAQs)

-Q1: Do I have to fill out a sentencing guidelines worksheet if the possibility of incarceration is less than one year?
+Q1: Do I have to complete a sentencing guidelines worksheet if the possibility of incarceration is less than one year?

 A1: Yes.
 A worksheet should be completed and submitted for all guidelines offenses.
 As a practical matter, this means that a worksheet should be completed for all offenses prosecuted in a Circuit Court, including new trials and reconsiderations imposed on a defendant for a crime of violence (as defined in Criminal Law Article, §14-101, Annotated Code of Maryland) and reviews.
 MSGM 1.0, 2.0.

 Q2: How does the date of sentencing relate to changes in guidelines?

 A2: The sentencing guidelines and offense seriousness categories in effect at the time of sentencing shall be used to calculate the guidelines.
 If it is determined that the guidelines are different than what they would have been if calculated using the sentencing guidelines and offense seriousness categories in effect on the date offense of conviction was committed, the State's Attorney or defense counsel may bring this to the attention of the judge as a consideration for departure from the guidelines.
 MSGM 5.2.

 Q3: Should an offender be given points under "Victim Injury" if the offender was involved in the criminal event, but not in the actual injury of the victim?

 For example, two co-offenders were found guilty of robbery.
 The victim suffered a permanent injury during the commission of the robbery.
 By all accounts, offender 1 was the only offender who touched the victim.
 Would offender 2 be given points under "Victim Injury"?

 A3: Yes, if a victim is injured in a criminal event, any offender guilty of the offense(s) constituting that event should be given points in the offense score for victim injury.
 MSGM 6.1(B).